coleenquadros/configuration/docs/app-sre/sop/app-interface-onboard-cluster.md

 ## Selecting a Machine CIDR for VPC peerings

-If your cluster needd to be peered with other clusters or AWS VPCs, it is required that the Machine CIDR is set to one that does not conflict with the other resources.
+If your cluster need to be peered with other clusters or AWS VPCs, it is required that the Machine CIDR is set to one that does not conflict with the other resources.
 This the case for most of the AppSRE clusters.
 In order to be able to select this you must used `Advanced` network definition option.

 App-interface has network information for all v4 clusters it is managing.
 Thus, running a simple query in app-interface can help retrieve known CIDR and make a decision on which CIDR to use for the new clusters